Photo by Joyce Martin

 Her most recent pieces feature delicate ornamental textures and agile, virtuosic writing for instruments.
 She aims to exploit and maximise the colouristic potential of ensembles for which she composes and to construct nuanced and distinctive gestures.
 This can be heard most clearly in her Suite for clarinet, violin, cello and piano.

-Jane is a Senior Lecturer and Head of Subject in Music at the University of Glasgow.
+Jane is a Senior Lecturer at the University of Glasgow, and as part of this role she engages in practice research as a composer.
 She is founder of the Scottish Young Composers Mentoring Project, a year-long programme that provides university students with experience in mentoring secondary school-age people in composition.
 She is a founding member of the Young Academy of Scotland, a represented composer at the Australian Music Centre, and her music is also published by Composers Edition.